 Sudanese art is an extreme and varied one.

-Sudanese art is representative of the art and culture of nearly 600 tribes that inhabit the great continent, and is as extreme and varied as its geography of lush tropical forests to sandy deserts.
+600 tribes that inhabit the great continent, and is as extreme and varied as its geography of lush tropical forests to sandy deserts.

 Throughout the colorful African history, many empires have risen and fallen.
 These empires and other smaller ethnic groups have caused this type of art to flourish.